“Whoever does not show mercy to our young ones, or acknowledge the rights of our elders, is not one of us.” (Ahmad)

 “It’s such a bad thing that once it touches your veins, you become addicted and sick.
 It’s impossible for you to get up.
 When I take the drug I’m able to move and talk, but after 15 minutes, the cravings start again, that’s how addictive it is.”

-Sadly, two of Mohammed’s brothers passed away from drug use, one of them died just last month.
+Sadly, two of Mohammed’s brothers passed away from drug use, one of them died just after we spoke to him.
 Mohammed is now the last son that his mother has left.

 “I pray Allah forgives his sins”